elastic/enterprise-search-python/README.md

 ## Installation

-The package can be installed from PyPI:
+The package can be installed from [PyPI](https://pypi.org/project/elastic-enterprise-search):

 ```bash
 $ python -m pip install elastic-enterprise-search
 ```

-The version follows the Elastic Stack version so `7.10` is compatible with Enterprise Search released in Elastic Stack 7.10.
+The version follows the Elastic Stack version so `7.11` is compatible with Enterprise Search released in Elastic Stack 7.11.

 > **NOTE: The package `elastic-enterprise-search` was previously used as a client for
 > only 'Elastic Workplace Search' before the product was renamed.
 When installing